Deer Island

 buoy-shed-full-shot.jpg

 All thoughts and opinions are my own.
-Follow Maritimes Maven on FaceBook, Instagram, Pinterest & Twitter.
-Be the first to receive my latest articles by clicking on the ‘subscribe’ link at the top of this page.
-PIease share articles you love with your social media community.
-There’s No Place Like Home!
+Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn & Threads.
+Subscribe to be the first to receive my latest articles.
+Share articles you love with your social media community so they, too, will discover, There’s No Place Like Home!